commercialhaskell/stack/doc/install_and_upgrade.md

     Command `stack --version` or `stack --numeric-version`.

-??? question "If I don't use GHCup, is there a preferred location for Stack?"
+??? question "If I do not use GHCup, is there a preferred location for Stack?"

     You can put the `stack` executable file anywhere on your PATH.
 However, a good location is the directory where Stack itself will install executables.